-"...ignited a prairie fire of bureaucracy profligate spending..... will say nothing of training administrators, the regional the secretaries and all the other officers, holders in this new and growing industry of training levies, paying grants, claiming grants, analysing syllabii, producing manuals, organising courses, making reports, reading reports, sending out forms, collecting forms.
-Of these ! will nothing, except that if they could do something better at as good a rate they would not be what they are doing."47
+"...ignited a prairie fire of bureaucracy and profligate spending....
+I will say nothing of the training administrators, the chieť regional the secretaries and all the other officers, jobholders in this new and growing industry of training levies, paying grants, claiming grants, analysing syllabii, producing manuals, organising courses, making reports, reading reports, sending out forms, collecting forms.
+Of these I will say nothing, except that if they could do something better at as good a rate they would not be doing what they are doing."47

-The Confederation of British Industries or CBI had also expressed concern over the operation of the Act and the role of the training boards 48 stating that:
+The Confederation of British Industries or CBI had also expressed concern over the operation of the Act and the role of the training boards48 stating that: